SMU-DIGA/cslm/README.md

 # Computer Science for Language Models

-Let's build the computer science for language models.
+Let's build the computer science for language models together.

 ---